 The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-The proposed rule would be applied equally to all listed companies whose business plan is to complete one or more acquisitions, that complete a business combinations with a non-Nasdaq entity resulting in a change in control, or that seek bankruptcy protection.
-In addition, the proposed rule change will align the process for listing a new company following a business combination with an acquisition company or following a business combination resulting in a change of control with the process for other newly listing companies, which must meet the initial listing requirements prior to being listed.
+The proposed rule would be applied equally to all listed companies that complete a business combinations with a non-Nasdaq entity resulting in a change in control, or that seek bankruptcy protection.
+In addition, the proposed rule change will align the process for listing a new company following a business combination resulting in a change of control with the process for other newly listing companies, which must meet the initial listing requirements prior to being listed.